sotillo19/JFML/README.md

 JFML has a web page associated with a complete documentation, a good variety of examples for both users and developers, etc., The web page is hosted at: http://www.uco.es/JFML

-To build, you can clone the .git repository or download the JFML library into a .zip file from the <i>Clone or download</i> option.
+To build, you can clone the .git repository or download the library into a .zip file from the <i>Clone or download</i> option.
 You can also download the source code from the <i>releases</i> in GitHub.

 We recommend following the next steps:
 </p>